 After we completed making the tagliatelle and gnocchi, we all took off our aprons and transformed into Alessandro and Daniela’s lunch guests.
-We enjoyed prosecco, bread and delicious appetizers while they cooked the pastas and prepared the sauces.
+We enjoyed prosecco, bread, and delicious appetizers while they cooked the pasta and prepared the sauces.

 The gnocchi was served second, prepared in a traditional Northern Italian way – baked with a good amount of butter and cheese.
 The dish was topped with fresh chives from their garden.
 This was probably the most delicious thing I ate on the entire trip and I was thankful my sister was too full to finish hers.
 I got to snag some extra!